Please "like" and "share" this page and the individual pages you visit here.Follow AllFaith.com

 But will the person seeking admission be such a convert?
 This is difficult to tell and therein lies the rub.

 Are you considering conversion to Judaism?
 If so, you will do well to consider this point carefully.
-Will you be the sort of convert who blesses Israel?
-Who brings joy and gladness into the camp through your Torah observance?
-Or will you be the sort of convert who will negatively influence the people and further hinder the coming of HaMashiach?
+Once converted will you be the sort of Jew who blesses Israel or the sort who drags us down?
+Will you contribute to bringing joy and gladness into the camp through your Torah observance, or will you be the sort to negatively influence the people and further hinder the coming of HaMashiach?

 Avoid lashon hara (i.e. disrespecting the Jewish people and others) and complaining!
 Once your conversion is complete, be the type of Jew Rambam would have honored to the very best of your ability!
+Often converts are in fact more observant than other Jews due to their realization of what it took them to be included.
+Be that sort of Jew!
 You can not change this ancient community nor its modern expression, but you can change yourself.
 You can be the blessing that inspired you to join this holy nation in the first place.

 BE that blessing!